Organization Defaults

 In addition to answering questions, Ana can also use channel-specific context.
 Channel context ensures that whenever Ana is mentioned in a specific Teams channel, she has the right background information to guide her responses.
 Channel context is managed through Playbooks:- Create a New Playbook: Navigate to the Playbooks section in the TextQL platform and click Create Playbook.

-- Select a Teams Channel: Use the channel selector to choose the Teams channel you want to associate with this playbook.
+- Select a Teams Channel: Click the Delivery button in the top right corner of the playbook editor, then use the channel selector to choose the Teams channel you want to associate with this playbook.
 Click Set as Channel Context, and then hit Save.

 - Keep the Playbook deactivated: The playbook must remain deactivated to function as channel context.